olsenkat/color-palette-database/final-report.md

 # 🎨 Final Report — Color Palette Database

 ## 📝 Project Summary
-The **Color Palette Database** is a full-stack SQL-powered web application that allows users to create, browse, edit, and delete custom color palettes.
+The **Color Palette Database** is a SQL-powered web application that allows users to create, browse, edit, and delete custom color palettes.
 It demonstrates relational database design, CRUD operations, backend–frontend integration using Flask, and UI/UX considerations for visual color data.
 Users can log in, manage palettes, and view color blocks in a clean, responsive interface.

 ---